SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Introduction

 Overall, the lack of tools that can cope with the large variability in MR data hinders the adoption of quantitative morphometry in the clinic.
-Moreover, it precludes the analysis of vast amounts of clinical scans, currently left unexplored in archiving and communication systems around the world.
-The ability to derive morphometric measurements from these scans would enable neuroimaging studies with sample sizes in the millions, and thus much higher statistical power than current research studies (typically using tens or hundreds of scans).
-Therefore, there is a clear need for a fast, accurate, and reproducible automated method, for segmentation of brain scans of any contrast and resolution, and that can adapt to a wide range of subject populations.
+Moreover, it precludes the analysis of vast amounts of clinical scans, currently left unexplored in picture archiving and communication systems (PACS) in hospitals around the world.
+The ability to derive morphometric measurements from these scans would enable neuroimaging studies with sample sizes in the millions, and thus much higher statistical power than current research studies.
+Therefore, there is a clear need for a fast, accurate, and reproducible automated method, for segmentation of brain scans of any contrast and resolution, and that can adapt to a wide range of populations.